JulianT2013/gravity-pdf-core-booster/README.md

-Gravity PDF
+Gravity PDF Enhanced Option Fields
 ==========================

 [![Build Status](https://travis-ci.org/GravityPDF/gravity-pdf-enhanced-option-fields.svg?branch=development)](https://travis-ci.org/GravityPDF/gravity-pdf-enhanced-option-fields)

-Gravity PDF is a commercial plugin [available from GravityPDF.com](#).
+Gravity PDF Enhanced Option Fields is a commercial plugin [available from GravityPDF.com](#).
 The plugin is hosted here on a public GitHub repository in order to better facilitate community contributions from developers and users.
 If you have a suggestion, a bug report, or a patch for an issue, feel free to submit it here.

 If you are using the plugin on a live site, please purchase a valid license from the website. **We cannot provide support to anyone that does not hold a valid license key**.